AI Care Navigator

 Screenshots Editing.png

 When you have selected all the conditions required to create the rule, select an action.
-You can send a:
+Currently you can send a:

 Then, select an action: